 We are pleased to offer a $200 scholarship to each student who completes participation requirements.
 Full details are available on the APPLICATION.

-The deadline to apply for Fall 2021 Reading Groups is 5:00 p.m. on Friday, August 27.
-If you are selected to participate, you will be contacted by Monday, August 30 with instructions for picking up your books that week.
+The deadline to apply for Spring 2022 Reading Groups is 5:00 p.m. on Friday, January 14.
+If you are selected to participate, you will be contacted by Monday, January 17 with instructions for picking up your books during the first week of school.
 Please note that space is limited to 15 students per group.